• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 It’s always best to prevent future problems rather than waiting for them to occur.
 Here are some best practices:

-- Replace gaskets/o-rings.
+1. Replace gaskets/o-rings.
 UV failure often occurs when the UV sterilizer leaks and water gets to the bulb or the power supply electrical connection.
-We have sections on our Web site for UV Sterilizer Replacement Parts, and we have replacement gaskets/o-rings for the higher-end units.
+We have sections on our website for UV Sterilizer Replacement Parts, including replacement gaskets and O-rings for the higher-end units.
 Check out the Lifegard Aquatics Pro-MAX UV Replacement Parts, Lifegard Aquatics QL/AquaStep UV Replacement Parts, Emperor Aquatics UV Replacement Parts, and Aqua Ultraviolet Replacement Parts for gasket/o-rings for their UV products.

-- As mentioned before, keep an old, working bulb around.
-That way if your UV fails to light up you will have a working bulb you can use to test the power supply.
+2. As mentioned before, keep an old, working bulb around.
+That way, if your UV fails to light up, you will have a working bulb to test the power supply.

-- Replace bulbs according to the manufacturer’s recommendations.
+3. Replace bulbs according to the manufacturer’s recommendations.
 This is typically at least once a year.
-However, if you are using your UV less than 100% of the time (with ponds UVs are often not run in the winter), then your bulbs will last longer.
+However, if you are using your UV less than 100% of the time (with pond UVs, they are often not run in the winter), then your bulbs will last longer.

-- At some point, it becomes hard to clean the quartz sleeve.
-If light does not pass through the quartz sleeve they are less efficient.
+4. At some point, it becomes hard to clean the quartz sleeve.
+If light does not pass through the quartz sleeve, the system is less efficient.
 We carry quartz sleeves for the UVs we sell in the UV Sterilizer Replacement Parts section.

-- Any time you change the amount of flow to your UV by changing the pump or plumbing you need to make sure you are still getting the recommended flow rate to your UV.
+5. Any time you change the flow to your UV by changing the pump or plumbing, make sure you are still getting the recommended flow rate to your UV.

 Final Words

-UV sterilizers are pretty simple devices, and they are the most effective way to destroy free-floating algae and parasites.
+UV sterilizers are pretty simple devices, and the most effective way to destroy free-floating algae and parasites.
 We are not trying to convince you otherwise.
-Just always keep in mind these three things and you will have more practical knowledge about UV sterilizers than 99% of aquarists.
+Just keep these three things in mind, and you will have more practical knowledge about UV sterilizers than 99% of aquarists.

-- When you install a new bulb and it doesn't light up, the problem is rarely the new bulb.
+1. When you install a new bulb, and it doesn't light up, the problem is rarely the new bulb.
 This is especially true if the old bulb isn't lighting up.

-- Pay close attention to the flow rate.
+3. Pay close attention to the flow rate.
 Imagine that the inside of your UV sterilizer is an oven.
-The wattage is the temperature and the flow rate is the equivalent of cooking time.
-When a UV requires 300 GPH it is equivalent to a baking recipe telling you the cooking time.
+Wattage is the temperature, and flow rate is the equivalent of cooking time.
+When a UV requires 300 GPH, it's like a baking recipe telling you the cooking time.
 We all know what happens when you bake something for too little or too long—you don't get the desired result.
 It's the same with a UV.